wettper/wbench/README.md

         -t, --threads       <N> Number of threads to use

-        -d, --data          <H> Add data to request -T, --timeout       <T> Socket/request timeout
+        -d, --data          <H> Add data to request -f, --file          <H> Add a request data file, number of data lines < 512
+        -s, --script        <H> Add a script to run the bench
+                        The priority order of passing test data parameters is: --data < --file < --script

+        -T, --timeout       <T> Socket/request timeout
         -v, --version       Print version details